VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 * By applying this CRD we install the [VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) to the default [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) inside your cluster.
 * `retentionPeriod: "12"` defines the [retention](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#retention) to 12 months.
-* `replicationFactor: 2` refers to the replication factor for the ingested data, i.e. how many copies should be made among distinct `-storageNode` instances.
-If the replication factor is greater than one, the deduplication must be enabled on the remote storage side.
-* `dedup.minScrapeInterval: 1ms` would de-duplicate data points on the same time series if they fall within the same discrete 1ms bucket.
-The earliest data point will be kept.
-In the case of equal timestamps, an arbitrary data point will be kept.
-See [Deduplication](https://docs.victoriametrics.com/#deduplication) .
 * `replicaCount: 2` creates two replicas of vmselect, vminsert and vmstorage.
-* `storageDataPath: "/vm-data"` will create volume for `vmstorage` at `/vm-data` folder.
-* `resources: ` configures resources for pod.
-See [k8s resource configuration docs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers) to get more information.

 Please note that it may take some time for the pods to start.
 To check that the pods are started, run the following command:
 <div class="with-copy" markdown="1" id="example-cluster-config">